Pulmonary Embolism & DVT Negligence Claims

 There are several different tests that can help diagnose a DVT.
 A D-dimer blood test picks up the presence of a blood clot in your bloodstream.
 However, the D-dimer count can also be raised because of other things such as recent injury or pregnancy, so it is only useful as an indicator that something may be wrong.
 A Doppler ultrasound scan of your leg can detect blood flow in your leg’s deep veins, and if there is a clot present, the flow will be slowed or even stopped completely.
 Finally, there is a venogram, during which a dye is injected into your leg blood vessels and an X-ray is taken.
 A blocked vessel should show up clearly on the film.

 Diagnosing a Pulmonary Embolism (PE)

 In addition to the DVT tests, there are a couple of special tests that are used to see if there is a lung clot.
-Like the venogram for your leg, a pulmonary angiography is when dye is used to show up the blood flow in your lungs, and it is visualised using a CT scan, instead of an X-ray.
-Then there is a specialised scan known as a ventilation-perfusion or V/Q scan which examines both the blood and air flow in your lungs.
+Like the venogram for your leg, pulmonary angiography is when dye is used to show up the blood flow in your lungs, and it is visualised using a CT scan, instead of an X-ray.
+Then there is a specialised scan known as a ventilation-perfusion or V/Q scan which examines both the blood and airflow in your lungs.

 Treatment of DVT and Pulmonary Embolism (PE)

 The main treatment for any type of clot is anticoagulant medication.
-These are drugs that stop the blood clotting quickly.
-If you are unable to take anticoagulant medication for any reason, it is possible to have a filter placed inside the largest vein ( the vena cava) which will trap any clots that may arise, preventing them going to your lungs.
+These are drugs that stop blood clotting quickly.
+If you are unable to take anticoagulant medication for any reason, it is possible to have a filter placed inside the largest vein ( the vena cava) which will trap any clots that may arise, preventing them from going to your lungs.

 DVT and COVID-19